Green Plains (NASDAQ:GPRE) Now Covered by Analysts at Evercore ISI

-Equities research analysts at Evercore ISI began coverage on shares of Green Plains (NASDAQ:GPRE) in a research note issued to investors on Wednesday, Analyst Price Targets reports.
-The brokerage set an “in-line” rating and a $44.00 price target on the specialty chemicals company’s stock.
-Evercore ISI’s price target indicates a potential upside of 34.02% from the company’s current price.
+Evercore ISI assumed coverage on shares of Green Plains (NASDAQ:GPRE) in a research note released on Wednesday, Price Targets.com reports.
+The brokerage issued an in-line rating and a $44.00 target price on the specialty chemicals company’s stock.
 The analysts noted that the move was a valuation call.

-In other Green Plains news, CAO Paul E. Kolomaya sold 1,500 shares of the company’s stock in a transaction that occurred on Wednesday, June 23rd.
+In related news, CAO Paul E. Kolomaya sold 1,500 shares of the company’s stock in a transaction on Wednesday, June 23rd.
 The stock was sold at an average price of $33.50, for a total transaction of $50,250.00.
-Following the sale, the chief accounting officer now owns 77,747 shares in the company, valued at $2,604,524.50.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director James F. Crowley sold 16,000 shares of the company’s stock in a transaction that occurred on Friday, May 7th.
-The shares were sold at an average price of $31.88, for a total value of $510,080.00.
-Following the sale, the director now owns 34,007 shares in the company, valued at approximately $1,084,143.16.
+Following the transaction, the chief accounting officer now owns 77,747 shares of the company’s stock, valued at $2,604,524.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Michelle Mapes sold 10,000 shares of the stock in a transaction on Wednesday, May 5th.
+The stock was sold at an average price of $31.30, for a total value of $313,000.00.
+Following the completion of the transaction, the insider now owns 48,126 shares of the company’s stock, valued at approximately $1,506,343.80.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 80,800 shares of company stock worth $2,585,500.
-Insiders own 4.80% of the company’s stock.
+Insiders have sold 80,800 shares of company stock valued at $2,585,500 over the last three months.
+4.80% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Tudor Investment Corp Et Al raised its stake in Green Plains by 4.1% during the fourth quarter.
-Tudor Investment Corp Et Al now owns 96,475 shares of the specialty chemicals company’s stock valued at $1,271,000 after buying an additional 3,810 shares in the last quarter.
-Schroder Investment Management Group grew its holdings in shares of Green Plains by 35.1% during the fourth quarter.
-Schroder Investment Management Group now owns 107,895 shares of the specialty chemicals company’s stock valued at $1,421,000 after purchasing an additional 28,006 shares during the last quarter.
-Norges Bank bought a new position in shares of Green Plains during the fourth quarter valued at approximately $4,006,000.
-Squarepoint Ops LLC grew its holdings in shares of Green Plains by 143.1% during the fourth quarter.
-Squarepoint Ops LLC now owns 83,504 shares of the specialty chemicals company’s stock valued at $1,100,000 after purchasing an additional 49,156 shares during the last quarter.
-Finally, The Manufacturers Life Insurance Company grew its holdings in shares of Green Plains by 4.0% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 21,130 shares of the specialty chemicals company’s stock valued at $278,000 after purchasing an additional 814 shares during the last quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Franklin Resources Inc. acquired a new position in Green Plains during the first quarter worth about $68,694,000.
+BlackRock Inc. increased its stake in Green Plains by 23.6% in the 1st quarter.
+BlackRock Inc. now owns 6,999,349 shares of the specialty chemicals company’s stock valued at $189,472,000 after purchasing an additional 1,335,265 shares in the last quarter.
+Victory Capital Management Inc. raised its holdings in Green Plains by 5,760.8% during the first quarter.
+Victory Capital Management Inc. now owns 1,257,380 shares of the specialty chemicals company’s stock worth $34,038,000 after purchasing an additional 1,235,926 shares during the last quarter.
+Amundi Asset Management US Inc. purchased a new stake in Green Plains during the first quarter worth $18,054,000.
+Finally, Monarch Partners Asset Management LLC acquired a new stake in Green Plains in the first quarter valued at $15,686,000.

 Green Plains Inc produces, markets, and distributes ethanol in the United States and internationally.
 It operates through four segments: Ethanol Production, Agribusiness and Energy Services, Food and Ingredients, and Partnership.
 The Ethanol Production segment produces and sells ethanol, distiller grains, and corn oil.